Silfaz/digitalgarden/content/_index.md

 ---
 title: "🪴 Digital Garden"
 ---
 This is my digital garden, a place that is never finished and always growing.
-It reflects some of my past, current and future interests, projects and collections.
+It reflects some of my past, current and future interests, projects, inspirations, and collections.

 Feel free to walk around and explore.